 - Enjoy an outdoor concert or festival at Town Point Park.

 - Explore the power of the sea at Nauticus, a science and technology center that is also home to the Battleship Wisconsin.
 Nauticus and Battleship tours are one of the most popular things to do with kids in Norfolk.
-If you don’t have time to visit, you can still get an excellent view of the ship from the Elizabeth River Trail.
+During the holidays, the ship hosts a fantastic light show.
+If you don't have time to visit, you can still get an excellent view of the ship from the Elizabeth River Trail.

 - Experience a little serenity at the Pagoda and Oriental Garden, a gift from Taiwan.